Yermahack/robt403_lab_snake_ros/README.md

 ![lab555](https://user-images.githubusercontent.com/58440414/194874340-89b574e1-aabe-4fe9-9bda-a818e1a1947c.png)

+Created .bag files with the name which is usually a timestamp when the file is recorded.

 ### Task 2.3 Import the CSV file into Matlab and show the joint angles in one plot the position in x and y in another plot
 The csv files for joint angles is ”joint statesdata.csv” and for x- and y-position of end-effector are